gbdev/pandocs/content/Video_Display.md

 Function (FF46).
 Outside those modes, DMA out-prioritizes the PPU in accessing OAM, and the PPU will read $FF from OAM during that time.

+A typical
-When directly reading or writing to OAM, a typical procedure that waits for accessibility of OAM Memory would be:
+procedure that waits for accessibility of OAM would be:

 ```
  ld   hl,0FF41h    ;-STAT Register